 The Calf of Man on the Isle of Man is a seal breeding and pupping area –53 pups born on the Calf in 2015.
 Annual pup surveys have taken place here every October since 2009.
 The seals can be seen all year around the Island but the main places to see them are from the Sound looking over to the Calf of Man and Kitterland.
 However, they can also be seen around Maughold head and Langness; including Peel harbour.
 If you want to see the seals on the Calf of Man you will need to book a boat trip with a local skipper out of Port St Mary but seals can be seen from the coasts around the Isle of Man.

 Bull seals measuring up to two metres in length and weighing a whopping 300kg in weight, spend late October and early November staking out beach territories.
 The females arrive soon after, looking for a quiet spot to give birth, and leading to noisy clashes between males who want to claim them for their ‘harem’.
 For cute pups, come at the end of November.
 The colony reaches peak activity (and noisiness) in mid-December, with fighting males and over a thousand pups.
 By the end of January, the parents have left, and the last of the seal pups head seawards.

 Visit in the morning, when the light is at its softest.
-At busier spots like Donna Nook, a weekday visit is best to avoid crowds but please check Lincolnshire Wildlife Trust pages for latest news and advice.
 Remember to bring your camera, as there will be plenty of photo opportunities!
 Dogs and baby seals don’t mix, and our four-legged friends can pass diseases on to seals, so leave the dog at home.
 No matter how appealing they may look, don’t touch!